maziano/prem82.github.io/_posts/2014-06-29-what-if-there-is-god.md

 One unanswered question to the theory of evolution.

-When every other species evolved to a stronger (or fitter) form of themselves, why only one branch of species from the apes family eveolved to its weaker form, started walking in two legs which made them slower, left the safe trees to the dangerous open grounds, becoming the easiest prey to any predator of that time, losing the hair in their body which protected them from cold and yet survived long enough to dominate every other species in this world?.
+When every other species evolved to a stronger (or fitter) form of themselves, why only one branch of species from the apes family evolved to its weaker form, started walking in two legs which made them slower, left the safe trees to the dangerous open grounds, becoming the easiest prey to any predator of that time, losing the hair in their body which protected them from cold and yet survived long enough to dominate every other species in this world?.

 That too, at a speed which has not happened in billions of years?